Building a wooden fence is a very popular choice. Wood has a natural appearance, it’s versatile, and it can be finished with stain or paint.

 Full Panel style is actually a style that we do not recommend installing in the PNW.
 The reason for this is that in a full panel fence, while also having the picture framed top like the modified panel style, the bottom rail is installed at the bottom of the posts, with a fascia board.
 This creates a fully framed in fence panel, which, while aesthetically pleasing, actually increases the rate at which the bottom support rail will rot.
 You don’t want the supports of your fence to be touching dirt and holding in moisture.

 Horizontal fence is a more modern fence style that simply has the fence boards installed horizontally instead of vertically.
 In a lot of horizontal fences, we install 1×6 fence boards instead of 1×4.
 There is also usually a slight gap between the fence boards – up to an inch in width.
-The posts can either be install 8’ on center, or 6’ on center.
+The posts can either be installed 8’ on center or 6’ on center.

 Explore Vinyl Fences.

 If you have any questions, please do not hesitate to contact us.

 PO BOX 1017